 Not only the catechumens, but all in the Caldwell community are called to reflect on how they will experience new life through these members.
 Anyone interested in receiving the Sacraments for the first time is encouraged to contact the Chaplain to learn more about the Catholic faith.

-If you wish to participate in any of these opportunities to volunteer your services in the spirit of our Dominican and Catholic Tradition here at Caldwell College, contact Campus Ministry at 973-618-3302 or the Chaplain’s Office at 973-618-3660.
+If you wish to participate in any of these opportunities to volunteer your services in the spirit of our Dominican and Catholic Tradition here at Caldwell University, contact the Chaplain’s Office at 973-618-3660.